JuicedRainman/repo-card/README.md

 # repo-card

-repo-card is a simple, clean and efficient repository card (generator) that supports all language colors.
+Repo-card is a simple, clean and efficient repository card (generator) that supports all language colors.

 ## Example